ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 Distribution 'slp1' successfully removed
 ```

-### Updating to the Latest Patch Version
+### Updating to the Latest Preview/Patch Version

 The `ballerina dist update` command updates your active distribution to the latest patch version.

-E.g., If the active distribution in your environment is 1.2.7 and there exists the patch version 1.2.8 in our servers, this command will fetch and set it as the active distribution.
+E.g., If the active distribution in your environment is `1.2.7` and there exists the patch version `1.2.8` in our servers, this command will fetch and set it as the active distribution.

 ```sh
 → sudo ballerina dist update